Grants and Awards

 Winners will be selected to receive grants of $8,000 to underwrite projects of their own design.
 At least one winner will be a Minnesota resident.
 Four winners total will be selected.

 Loft Mentor Series in Poetry and Creative Prose

-The Loft Mentor Series in Poetry and Creative Prose is now open.
-The deadline for entry is April 28, 2017 at 11:59 p.m.
-(CST).
+The Loft Mentor Series in Poetry and Creative Prose is now closed.
+The deadline for entry was April 28, 2017.

 2017–2018 Mentor Series